michelle123lam/lloom/docs/about/custom-models.md

 ```

 ## Different rate limits
-Beyond specifying different model names, users can also modify details about the desired **rate limit** based on their dataset size and API limits.
+Beyond specifying different model names, you can also modify your desired **rate limit** based on dataset size and API limits.
 This parameter is set to a tuple `(n_requests, wait_time_secs)`:
 - `n_requests`: Number of requests allowed in one batch.
-- `wait_time_secs`: Time period (in seconds) to wait before making more requests.
+- `wait_time_secs`: Time period (in seconds) to wait after a batch before making more requests.

 This means that RPM (requests per minute) = `n_requests * (60 / wait_time_secs)`.
-In the above example, we specified 40 requests every 10 seconds, which means 240 requests per minute.
+For example, a rate limit tuple of `(40, 10)` specifies 40 requests every 10 seconds, which means 240 requests per minute.

-They may also modify information about the context window and cost if these parameters become out of date.
+You may also modify information about the context window and cost if these parameters become out of date.

 ```py
 l = wb.lloom(